Nonnahús and Nonni - the Honorary Citizen of Akureyri the Capital City of North-Iceland

 The Nonni statue up close

-Women from the Zontaclub of Akureyri heard of the statue and started looking for it.
-One of Zontaclub's goals is to preserve the memory of Nonni, the Honorary Citizen of Akureyri.
+One of the Zontaclub's goals is to preserve the memory of Nonni, the Honorary Citizen of Akureyri.

-After the statue was moved from the City Library in ca 1982 nobody knew where it was.
+After the statue was moved from the City Library in 1982 nobody knew where it was.
 The women in the Zontaclub tried in vain to find the statue.

 Nonni looking out to sea

 The statue was found in the hay loft of Korpúlsstaðir just 15 minutes away from where I used to live in Reykjavík.
-It was found in a box with the marking "head up" - and it was totally intact.
+It was found in a box with the marking "head up" - and it was completely intact.

 The information plaques by the Nonni statue